mui/material-ui/docs/src/pages/components/checkboxes/checkboxes.md

 {{"demo": "pages/components/checkboxes/CheckboxLabels.js"}}

 ## Indeterminate

 A checkbox input can only have two states in a form: checked or unchecked.
 It either submits its value or doesn't.
-Visually, there are actually three states a checkbox can be in: checked, unchecked, or indeterminate.
+Visually, there are **three** states a checkbox can be in: checked, unchecked, or indeterminate.

 {{"demo": "pages/components/checkboxes/IndeterminateCheckbox.js"}}